drastik/com.drastikbydesign.stripe/extension-4.2/com.drastikbydesign.payment.stripe/README.txt

 Install extension

 Place civicrm_templates folder anywhere and inform CiviCRM of your "Custom Templates" location in this admin page:  site.com/civicrm/admin/setting/path
-(custom template soon to be removed as a requirement)

 Make sure you have a cron entry for CiviCRM's Job Scheduler!